Sandeep-RN/apitable/README.md

 APITable provides a range of amazing features, from the personal to the enterprise.

-- Advanced technology stack and open-source
+- Advanced technology stack and open-source:
   - `Realtime collaboration` allows multiple users to edit together in real time, or simultaneously with the `Operational Transformation (OT)` Algorithm.
   - Extremely smooth, user-friendly, super-fast database-spreadsheet interface in `<canvas> Rendering Engine`.
   - Database native architecture: Changeset / Operation / Action / Snapshot and so on.